ic-factory/ecic/README.md

     $ ecic generate library my_lib1 my_lib2

 <!--
 By default, the `ecic generate library` command will also create an RTL design (VHDL component + entity + architecture or Verilog module) with the same name as the library.
 The RTL design is automatically added to the library by adding it to the `sources.rb` file, which will be created at the root of each library folder.
 -->
 A `sources.rb` file will be created at the root of each library folder, which defines the RTL files that must be associated with the given library.

+You should always stick to the convention of placing design libraries in subfolders under `src/design`.
+However, if you are e.g. porting an existing project to use the ECIC framework and all files for a design library are already placed somewhere else (and you do not wish to move them), you have two options.

+  1. You can choose to use the `--path` option when generating the library.
+This allows you to specify an alternative path in which the `sources.rb` file for the library will be created.
+This option can be used only if one library name is provided the the `generate library` command.
+  2. Another alternative is to generate the library as usual (without using the --path option) and then keep the `sources.rb` file athe not to keep the    n have a library   folders  folders of the same name as the

 To see the full list of options for the `ecic generate library` command, run `ecic generate help library`.